bigtreetech/docs/docs/Panda_Jetpack_V2.md

         <img src=img/PandaJetpackV2/ota_bin.png width="300"/>

-    - Wait for the progress to complete, and the device will automatically restart once the update is finished.
+    - Wait for the progress to complete.
+The device will automatically restart once the update is finished.

         <img src=img/PandaJetpackV2/en/ota_progress.png width="300"/>